nventive/FlutterApplicationTemplate/CONTRIBUTING.md

 $ pana > ~/temp/pana-analysis.md
 ```
 6. Open the markdown file and observe the scores for each category, make sure that each (except the first one) has a perfect score (for example 20/20).
 If not, resolve any issues before submitting a pull request.
 The first category will resolve itself before being shipped to pub.dev (as it depends on automated tasks in the CI)

+The CI also contains a step that calculates the pub.dev score prior to publishing.